-Most boat insurance policies cover damage to an engine if it is a result of a collision or heavy weather.
+Most boat insurance policies cover the damage on an engine if it is a result of a collision or heavy weather.
 If you are a policyholder with a boat insurance policy that covers your boat value, your blown engine will be covered because your policy covers every part of your boat, including your boat engine.

-Does Boat Insurance Cover a Blown Engine
+Does Boat Insurance Cover a Blown Engine?

 Manufacturer’s Warranty: